safasaeed/cse185_finalproject/README.md

 pip install pyvcf
 ```

-Please download the setup.py file and the mygwas directory from this Github page.
+Please download the setup.py file and the __init__.py and mygwas.py files from the mygwas directory from this Github page.
+Create a directory in the folder that contains setup.py called `mygwas` and move __init__.py and mygwas.py to that directory.
 Once required libraries and files are installed, you can install `mypileup` with the following command:

 ```
 python setup.py install --user